Types of Telescopes

 The Bottom Line

 The best type of telescope for you will depend on your intended uses.
-If you are a casual observer of the night sky and want a telescope that provides a painless, enjoyable experience, an 8″ Dobsonian reflector is probably your best bet
+If you are a casual observer of the night sky and want a telescope that provides a painless, enjoyable experience, an 8″ Dobsonian reflector is probably your best bet.

 If you’re an amateur astrophotographer like me, a compact, wide-field apochromatic refractor will likely be your most valued telescope.
 The design of your telescope will determine its size, magnification, focal length, and light-gathering ability.

 Because these aspects change based on design, there is no “one-size-fits-all” telescope for every scenario.
+You may even find that a simple pair of binoculars you own are a great fit for astronomy.

 With that being said, many seasoned amateur astronomers will recommend having a dedicated telescope for visual astronomy (one that is easy to transport and offers comfortable views), and one that is strictly used for astrophotography purposes.